james-ben/james-ben.github.io/index.md

 - Primary developer for the Compiler-Assisted Software Fault Tolerance ([COAST](https://github.com/byuccl/coast)) tool
   - Tested performance of tool in radiation beam
-  - Increased Mean Time Between Failure (MTBF) on code run with COAST
+  - Increased Mean Work To Failure (MWTF) for code run with COAST
 - Created fault injection simulation tool to test radiation tolerance of processors
+- Protected the FreeRTOS kernel from SEUs using COAST

 ### Teaching Assistant - (May - Dec 2018)